wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 PROTIP: Memorize the above list for exams.

 Amazon's "Well Architected" notes the constraints removed by being in the cloud:
    * Test production at scale
    * Make experimentation easier (overcome fear of change)
    * Allow architecture to evolve (rather than being frozen in time)
+   <br /><br />

+<a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone">Microsoft calls "Landing Zones"</a> the output of a multisubscription Azure environment that accounts for scale, security, governance, networking, and identity.
+Azure Landing Zones enable application migrationa and greenfield development at enterprise-scale in Azure.
+These zones consider all platform resources required to support the customer's application portfolio and don't differentiate between infrastructure as a service or platform as a service.

 Despite all the good reasons, organization may still "drag their heels" until ...